cellestte/Vanta/README.md

 # Vanta
-KoGaMa Theme inspired by a nameless artist
+KoGaMa Theme inspired by a nameless artist. <br>
+Currently under construction, posting only a snippet CSS.